Jarlyk/Haiku.Rando/README.md

 ## Usage
 To configure the randomization options, press F1 (with Configuration Editor installed).
 Alternately, you can run Haiku once and then edit the config file manually under BepInEx/config/haiku.rando.cfg.

-This release supports both item rando and room rando.
-The room rando is more likely to have problems, so if you run into any issues, please let me know.
+This mod supports both item rando and room rando.
+The room rando is lightly tested and therefore more likely to have problems, so if you run into any issues, please let us know.

 ## Configuration options